 They indicate that gaps in the story will be filled

-Example: Now that you know about Lemuria and her fight in the Eastern seas.
+Example: Now you know about Lemuria and her fight in the Eastern seas.
 And you know about the Great Winter, fighting champion of the Azures.
 But now I will tell you about their powerful sister, Sunil, the one who changed the world of Zanos as we know it, but in order to do so, we must first speak of the battle of Zambezi.

 Now, I hope these give you an idea of how to use Bread Crumbs, which are similar to hooks but occur throughout your story to keep your reader glued to the pages.

 So, now that you know about Hooks and Bread Crumbs, next we are going to get into a VERY important part.

 The Tips and Tricks that help you with the PROCESS of actually writing and finishing your story, project, or book.

 See you in the next post! 😉